-Peace-of-mind is an important factor, should your new regulators have a glitch.
+Peace of mind is an important factor, should your new regulators have a glitch.
 Choosing a ‘no quibble’ manufacturer often has an impact on the price tag – but can save you money in the long run.

-Ease of Service/Maintenance.
+Ease of service/maintenance

 This means that access to timely service and maintenance on your regulators can be determined by the proximity of an authorized service centre.
-This can vary greatly on regionally and globally.
+This can vary greatly regionally and globally.
 Can you drop off regulators for service/repair on your way home from work… or will you have to courier them away.
 What is your repair service going to be like if a problem occurs with the regulators whilst on vacation?

 Regulators can vary greatly in weight and bulk.
-They are often the heaviest item of your scuba kit (weights not included).
+They are often the heaviest item in your scuba kit (weights not included).
 This can be important if you will travel extensively with the regulators; especially if airline baggage weight allowances will be an issue.

 Some manufacturers produce titanium regulators which offer considerable weight savings, but these regulators can have drawbacks – such as incompatibility with nitrox.

-The requirements for technical/overhead diving regulators are much more extensive than for open water recreational diving.
+The requirements for technical/overhead diving regulators are much more extensive than for open-water recreational diving.
 These include the performance and design of the regulator; you will need DIN valves and the location/number of ports becomes an important issue.
 (BCD)

 SEE ALSO: Choosing a Buoyancy Control Device (BCD)

-He is currently writing a series of books to be published on advanced diving topics.
-Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize and Cyprus.
+Prior to becoming a professional technical diving educator in 2006, Andy was a commissioned officer in the Royal Air Force and has served in Iraq, Afghanistan, Belize, and Cyprus.

 In 2023, Andy was named in the “Who’s Who of Sidemount” list by GUE InDepth Magazine.